pkgw/dedalus-builder/README.md

 ## The approach

 We use Anaconda Python and its `conda` tool to make packages of Dedalus and its dependencies.
-We use packages from the [conda-forge](https://conda-forge.org/) project whenever possible to provide generic, pre-built versions of software that do not depend sensitively on your system’s particular characteristics.
+For dependencies that do not depend sensitively on your system’s particular characteristics, we use pre-built packages from the [conda-forge](https://conda-forge.org/) project.
+But when we can take advantage of your system MPI installation, we build custom packages.

 You can then install these packages into new directory to create a self-contained Python installation that includes Dedalus and its dependencies.